-How would you explain the events of 2016 to someone from the year 2050 who time traveled to visit us?
+How would you explain the events of this year to someone from the year 2050 who time traveled to visit us?
 Many adjectives come quickly to mind: turmoil, danger, violence, drama, unrest, uncertainty.
 But if you think deeper about trying to explain what it all means, you’d realize this challenge is impossible.
-We couldn’t tell someone from the future about 2016 because we can’t understand 2016 yet: we don’t know what happens next!
+We couldn’t accurately tell someone from the future about the meaning of the present because we can’t understand the present yet: we don’t know what happens next!
 We don’t have the context to make sense of these events.
 If we were alive in 1776, 1914, 1968 or 2001 we’d have a similiar problem.
 We can describe the significance of those years now only because we know what happens after.

 It must be said that we are a stubborn and frustrating species.
 Too often we wait for terrible things to happen before we’re willing to change our minds, or change anything at all.
 It’s not a rule, as history doesn’t depend on rules, but unrest and disorder are sometimes necessary to wake us up and motivate us to grow.
 And to remind us we share our fates with each other.
 In the end, the best we could tell our friend from 2050 is “something is happening!”
 We truly are living in an interesting time.